lppedd/di-wise-neo/README.md

 ## Testing support

 Testing is an important part of software development, and dependency injection is meant to make it easier.
-The **di-wise-neo** container API exposes methods to more easily integrate with testing scenarios.
+The container API exposes methods to more easily integrate with testing scenarios.

 ### `resetRegistry`